codatio/codat-docs/docs/enterprise/tech-implementation/consent/lifecyle.md

 A customer has already connected their Xero account to a dashboard product and now wants to provide data for a lending origination use case.

-As the customer has previously granted access to all their Xero data, technically you already have access to pull additional data types that you haven’t pulled before (for example, Financial Statements).
+As the customer has previously granted access to all their Xero data, technically you already have access to read additional data types that you haven’t read before (for example, Financial Statements).

 The customer will be presented with a UI screen that confirms they are happy to share additional datasets.
 This UI contains a simple “Confirm I’m happy to share additional data” message and does not require the customer to re-auth or re-login to any accounting software.